 In terms of attainment raising, results can be verified for example, by examining the participants predicted grade before the Easter School and afterwards the participant's actual grade achieved in the GCSE examination.
-Due to the Covid-19 Pandemic, examinations were cancelled in Summer 2020 and Summer 2021.
-However, in the 2019 series of examinations: 86% of Easter School participants achieved grades A-C in GCSE English and 65% of Easter School participants achieved grades A-C in GCSE Mathematics.
+In the 2022 series of examinations: 74.5% of Easter School participants achieved grades A-C in GCSE English and 76.5% of Easter School participants achieved grades A-C in GCSE Mathematics.
 These were all students designated as 'at risk of achieving a Grade D or lower in the examination'.
 Without a grade 'C' in both GCSE English and Maths or equivalent, participants could not pursue a third level qualification.
 Only time will tell what percentage of these students go on to study at a HEI.